MarkNahabedian/SquareDanceReasoning.jl/docs/src/formations.md

 For each kind of formation an immutable struct is defined which can be asserted in and by the knowledge base.

-Each formation haas a way to iterate over its dancers.
+Each formation has a way to iterate over its dancers.
 A formation might also divide its dancers into roles, for example, *beaus* and *belles* or *centers* and *ends*.